- Tour Palermo's many colorful churches

 - Visit the Chiesa Madonna della Rocca to enjoy a bird's-eye view of the city and see the Greek theater and small chapel, which is partially dug into the rock

 - Walk the spit of land to Isola Bella, a beautiful little island, to see the 17th-century palace, elegant gardens, and fishing village

 - Visit the ruined medieval castle and narrow, hilly streets of Castelmola, a small village located 3 miles (5 km) north of Taormina

 - Explore the Taormina Mare, an impressive stretch of coastline characterized by steep rocks and beaches, lidos—public outdoor pools—and a variety of restaurants and cafes

-In the morning head out for the hourlong transfer to Catania on the east coast of Sicily, on the Ionian Sea.
-Catania sits at the foot of Europe's tallest active volcano, Mount Etna, which erupts frequently, depositing nutrient-rich lava and ash onto the fertile fields below.
-Thankfully the lava follows a similar path each time, avoiding the cities and villages which dot the landscape around the volcano.
+In the morning, head out for the hourlong transfer to Catania on the east coast of Sicily, on the Ionian Sea.
+Catania sits at the foot of Europe's tallest active volcano, Mount Etna, which frequently erupts, depositing nutrient-rich lava and ash onto the fertile fields below.
+Thankfully the lava follows a similar path each time, avoiding the cities and villages that dot the landscape around the volcano.

 After settling in, head out for your first look at the city.
 Pick from the following suggestions to create your perfect day:

 - Dive into history at the Museo Storico dello Sbarco in Sicilia 1943

 - See the Fontana dell' Elefante, a fountain made from lava rock in the city center